 The oil found in distiller grains with solubles is "free oil" (not inside the oil seed cells) and is high in unsaturated fatty acids.
 Thus, if too much is fed, the free oil can reduce fiber digestion by "coating" the fiber digesting bacteria and/or fiber particles and can result in lower milk butterfat test in dairy cows.
 From the positive side, a limited amount of unsaturated fatty acids may have a beneficial effect on reproduction.
-The fat content of distillers grains with solubles can be highly variable depending on the amount of solubles added back to the distillers grains.
+The fat content of distillers grains with solubles can be highly variable depending on the amount of solubles added back to the distillers grains and whether the fat has been removed.